January 2023 Update

-We are now administering 2nd boosters to those over 12years who are immunocompromised and to those 50 years and over where the allocated time has passed since 1st booster dose or Positive COVID-19 Infection.
+We are now administering 2nd boosters to those over 18 years where the allocated time has passed since 1st booster dose or Positive COVID-19 Infection (6months).

-To book in for your first booster appointment, or your second booster if you are over 12years and immunocompromised, or 50yrs or over please click on the link below, select appropriate store and appropriate appointment type -
+To book in for your first booster appointment, or your second booster please click on the link below, select appropriate store and appropriate appointment type -

 If you book in for an appointment for a booster Covid-19 vaccination, please note that if you are not in the current HSE recommended group for a booster vaccine or if the required time has not passed since your last COVID vaccine (see below) then your appointment will be cancelled.

 If you attend for an appointment, we will always check eligibility at this stage.
 Ineligible patients will not be vaccinated.

 If you have any queries about the vaccine, please email email@example.com

 How long should I wait before getting a booster?